-The D50 can use any of three different exposure metering methods when set to any of the semi-automatic or manual exposure modes (which are discussed later in the chapter).
-Select the metering mode by pressing the Menu button, choosing the Custom Settings Menu, selecting CSM #13, and scrolling down to Matrix, Centerweighted, or Spot.
-Press the right cursor key to confirm the setting.
-Here is more information on the metering modes:
+The D70 can use any of three different exposure metering methods when set to any of the semi-automatic or manual exposure modes (which are discussed later in the chapter).
+Select the metering mode by holding down the metering mode button and spinning the main command dial until one of these metering modes appears in the monochrome LCD:

-- Matrix: The camera examines 420 pixels in the frame and chooses the exposure based on that information (plus, with Type G and D lenses, distance range data). - Centerweighted: The camera collects exposure information over the entire frame.
+- Matrix: The camera examines

+005 pixels in the frame and

+chooses the exposure based on

+that information (plus, with Type G

+and D lenses, distance range data).

+- Center-weighted: The camera collects exposure information over the entire frame,